tbenade/wercker-devcenter/source/articles/languages/python.md

 # Python

-Below several guides to getting started with Python and wercker.
+Below are several guides on getting started with Python and wercker.

 ## Guides